raviumeshkulkarni-web/Fluence-Android/README.md

 ---

-## 🏆 Why AI Voice Typer and problem we are solving? (vs. the Competition)
+## 🏆 Why AI Voice Typer and problem we are solving?

 **The Problem of cognitive bottleneck:**
 Standard dictation tools are rigid and they stumble over jargon, ignore context, botch punctuation, and force tedious manual editing.
 Typing complex thoughts at 40 WPM kills your flow.